 It is so important to understand before you take on any business venture that the production of your product cannot be just a few cakes or drinks here and there; it’s either all or nothing.
 A co-packer will be looking at volume and unless you can give them confidence this project will grow and fast, then very few will consider taking it on.
 They also need to believe in your product as much as you do, so before you speak to them make sure your company and brand look professional, many co-packers won’t even respond to Hotmail or Gmail addresses, so get brand ready.

-Your recipe can be the most delicious thing in the world, but the hardest pill many of my clients have to swallow is that the recipe will simply not taste the same when produced on a massive scale.
+Your signature dish recipe can be the most delicious thing in the world, but the hardest pill many of my clients have to swallow is that the recipe will simply not taste the same when produced on a massive scale.

 Your recipe, produced on a relatively small scale, has the option to be filled with the most expensive good quality fresh ingredients which provide the best end result, but if you want to mass produce then you may have to change ingredients to ensure the product isn’t ridiculously expensive and can be mass produced cost effectively.
 The most important thing to consider is that your ingredients need to have a longer shelf life to cope with the route to market, whether this is via wholesalers and physical retailers or mail order.
 New products can spend far longer sitting on the shelf than established brands so ensure you have that shelf life.
 This will save you money in the long run.